Head-to-Head Comparison

 Our Verdict

-We recommend the Niagara One for buyers prioritizing water savings — 1.0 GPF saves 2,000+ gallons per year over the Liberty's 1.28 GPF.
-Choose the Liberty for the simpler two-piece form and lower upfront cost.
+We recommend the Niagara One for buyers prioritizing water conservation and one-piece aesthetics — 1.0 GPF saves $22-60/year and the form factor is cleaner.
+Choose the Niagara Liberty for the simpler two-piece form and lower upfront cost when conservation isn'...

 Spec-by-Spec Comparison